FurqanBhat/Canvas-Connect/README.md

 - **Assignments**: View and submit assignments with ease.
 - **Grades**: Check your grades and track your academic progress.
 - **Notifications**: Stay updated with push notifications for important course events.
-- **Discussion Boards**: Participate in class discussions and collaborate with peers.
+- **View/download files**: Download and view files published by your instructor.

 ## Installation